Therapists in Santa Clara, UT

 Serves Area

 As a parent, seeing your child or family struggle can feel overwhelming, but you don’t have to navigate it alone.
 I specialize in supporting young children and their families through life’s toughest challenges, including trauma, abuse, and other difficult experiences.
 I also work with adults seeking guidance and healing, whether related to past trauma, current stressors, or personal growth.
-Together, we can create a safe, supportive space to help you or your child heal, grow, and thrive.
+Together, we will work to create a safe, supportive space to help you or your child heal, grow, and thrive.

 As a parent, seeing your child or family struggle can feel overwhelming, but you don’t have to navigate it alone.
 I specialize in supporting young children and their families through life’s toughest challenges, including trauma, abuse, and other difficult experiences.
 I also work with adults seeking guidance and healing, whether related to past trauma, current stressors, or personal growth.
-Together, we can create a safe, supportive space to help you or your child heal, grow, and thrive.
+Together, we will work to create a safe, supportive space to help you or your child heal, grow, and thrive.

 (435) 485-9499 View (435) 485-9499